Waltham Public Library

 Board of Library Trustees

 A six member Board of Library Trustees appointed by the Mayor establishes Library policies, which are administered by the Library Director.
-The Trustees meet on the second Tuesday of each month from September through June at 6:00 PM, unless otherwise posted.
 All meetings are open to the public and interested citizens are welcome to attend.
-The current members of the Board are: Joan B. Garniss, Chair, Alan Humbert, Maureen Taddeo, Marie Mackenzie, Jacquelyn Mawhinney and Steve Mann.
+The current members of the Board are: Alan Humbert, Chair, Martha Creedon, Marie Mackenzie, Steve Mann, and Maureen Taddeo.

-There is a metered parking lot behind the library and metered on-street parking.
-A metered municipal lot is located one block from the library off of Lexington Street between Main Street and School Street.
+There is a free parking lot behind the library.
+Parking is limited to two hours.
+After two hours, you must move your car out of the lot.
+There is also on-street parking around the library, and a metered municipal lot one block from the library off of Lexington Street between Main Street and School Street.

 Calling the Library

-Press 4 for the Children's Department and for museum passes
+Press 4 for the Children's Department and museum passes

 Press 0 for all other services